The Reality Of RV Lithium Batteries

 Think of it as the volcano science experiment that children do with vinegar and baking soda.
 When you add the vinegar to the baking soda, a chemical reaction happens, causing bubbles.
 The baking soda and vinegar mixture forms and releases carbon dioxide gas to make the bubbles.
 In the case of the battery, electrons “bubble out” through the wire in a chemical reaction when the right conditions are present.

-In the baking soda experiment, bubbles will stop forming after some time, and you will be left with a different chemical than the original two.
+In the baking soda experiment, bubbles stop forming after some time.
+Then, you’re left with a different chemical than the original two.
 The same holds true in a battery.
 As the chemicals combine and react, they create a new chemical.
-Eventually, there is no more reaction left to cause the electrons to flow.
+Eventually, there is no more reaction left that causes electrons to flow.
 Your battery volcano effectively stops bubbling.

 RV lithium batteries vs lead-acid batteries

-The lead-acid battery has been the battery of choice for cars and RVs for many years, and for most RVers, it still is preferred.
-It relies on inexpensive components, and therefore, it is a relatively cheap battery.
+The lead-acid battery is still the battery of choice for cars and RVs.
+Most RVers still preferred them.
+They rely on inexpensive components, and therefore, it is a relatively cheap battery.
 They have shown to be reliable, safe, and effective when used properly.

 The lead-acid battery contains plates, one covered in lead dioxide and the other made from sponge lead.
 They are saturated or submerged in a solution of water and sulfuric acid.
 A separator is used to allow the electrolyte and ions to flow through it without the two metals touching in the battery.
 When the chemical reaction no longer produces enough power, the process can be reversed by adding electrical current, which changes the chemicals back to their original state.
 That makes them an effective power supply and storage device.